 Factors influencing rate include age of an applicant and duration of the $100,000 term life insurance.
 For example, if a 50-year old applicant wants a 20-year term, then Protective Life charges $23 a month, which is the best rate in that instance.
 At Standard Non Tobacco rate, the charge is $38 a month.

 On the other hand, a 70-year old applicant will pay $150 a month for a 10-year policy at the Standard Non Tobacco rate.

 The online quote comparison tool on this page can be used to compare rates.
 Alternatively you can call us at 800-574-0245 and we can discuss options for life insurance coverage with you.

 Latest posts by Liran (see all)

-- How the Amish Use Life Insurance - September 1, 2014
+- Don’t Sweat the Small Stuff – Life Insurance for Less-than-Perfects Applicants - September 29, 2014

 - Could your medical records be at risk if you get life insurance? - September 27, 2014

 - Why fewer people are buying life insurance - September 21, 2014